pmahon628/JsThirty-/README.md

 1. - is a basic press the key get a drum beat.
 2. - a clock! got some cool css in there is as well.
-3. - CSS Variables - !
+3. - CSS Variables - using variables in css and JS to blur among other cool things
+4. - Array Cardio - practice on some JS basics including map, filter, reduce and a few others.